YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that a $ZFILE() function argument supplied an invalid file-specification xxxx.

-Action: Look for invalid characters or improper punctuation within the file-specification
+Action: Look for invalid characters or improper punctuation within the file-specification.

 ------------------
 ZGBLDIRACC